oubino/locpix_points/README.rst

         micromamba activate locpix-points
         jupyter-notebook

     #.
-[Optional] To perform feature and structure analysis, having done the optional training/evaluation of a new model, run the scripts/analysis.ipynb notebook, ensuring models has only one file
+[Optional] To perform feature and structure analysis, having done the optional training/evaluation of a new model, run the scripts/analysis.ipynb notebook, ensuring models/ folder has only one file, which will be analysed.

     #.
+To reproduce results using the model from the manuscript.
+    Ensure the models folder only contains the original model file that came in the download.
-To reproduce results, using the model from the manuscript, run the scripts/analysis_small.ipynb notebook, this allows for reproduction and visualisation of the results, including:
+    Run the scripts/analysis_small.ipynb notebook, this allows for reproduction and visualisation of the results, including:
         #.
 Load in handcrafted, per-cluster and per-FOV features and visualise the UMAP representations of these.
         Note as UMAP is not stable (i.e. each run could produce slightly different results), the notebook loads in a previously generated UMAP plot, rather than regenerating         this.
         #.
 Generate prediction for each item in the reserved test set and visualise the incorrect predictions in UMAP space
         #.
 Identify graphs closest and furthest from the centre of each class in UMAP space, and visualise the raw and clustered graphs
         #.
 For these graphs visualise the results of SubgraphX on them.
 Note as SubgraphX is not stable (i.e. each run could produce slightly different results), the notebook loads in previously generated SubgraphX plot, rather than regenerating this.